swtcpro/jingtum-lib-csharp/docs/docs.md

 ### RequestLedger(options)
 Create request object and get ledger in system.
-Callback as MessageCallback<LedgerResponse>.
+Callback as MessageCallback&lt;LedgerResponse&gt;.

 #### options
 (If none is provided, then last closed ledger is returned.)
-LedgerIndex: The ledger index.
+* LedgerIndex: The ledger index.
-LedgerHash: The ledger hash.
+* LedgerHash: The ledger hash.
-Transactions: Whether include the transactions list in ledger.
+* Transactions: Whether include the transactions list in ledger.

 #### sample
 ```